Killing off: Literature

-"The Final Problem" by Conan Doyle ends with Sherlock Holmes plunging to his death at the Reichenbach Falls, in struggle with his arch enemy Professor Moriarty.
+"The Final Problem", an 1893 story by Arthur Conan Doyle, ends with Sherlock Holmes plunging to his death at the Reichenbach Falls, in struggle with his arch enemy Professor Moriarty.
 There is ample evidence that Doyle fully intended this to be Holmes' definite and final end.
 Doyle wanted to write no more Sherlock Holmes stories, feeling that they were distracting him from more serious literary efforts and that "killing off" Holmes was the only way of getting his career back on track.
 "I must save my mind for better things," he wrote to his mother, "even if it means I must bury my pocketbook with him."
 Conan Doyle sought to sweeten the pill by letting Holmes go in a blaze of glory, having him rid the world of a criminal so powerful and dangerous that any further task would be trivial in comparison; indeed, Holmes says as much in the story.
 However, the Holmes fans refused to be mollified, continually protesting and pressuring Doyle until he brought their hero back to life.

+Doyle did permanently kill off Mary Morstan, who happily married Doctor Watson at the end of The Sign of Four, but who apparently became inconvenient for later Sherlock Holmes stories.
+Her death – never described directly, but only mentioned in passing in The Adventure of the Norwood Builder – allowed Watson to resume living with Holmes on Baker Street and set off with him for a new adventure at a moment's notice.
+Fans did not protest her end, and Doyle never brought her back.

 Alexander Dumas wrote The Three Musketeers which proved highly successful, and added several sequels.
 However, the final one, The Vicomte of Bragelonne: Ten Years Later, ends with the death of all the Musketeers, one by one – making clear to readers that he would write no more of them.